Safeguarding Policies, Procedures & Guides

 We have a responsibility to safeguard the welfare of learners and staff by protecting them from harm.

 Your welfare and safety are very important to us.
 If you feel that your rights, safety, welfare or the safety of someone else is threatened, then talk to us.
 We will always take your concern seriously.
 If you are in immediate danger please call 999 straight away.

 Are you concerned about your safety?

 We acknowledge and promote these wider aspects of adult safeguarding and always promote an individual’s ‘wellbeing’.
 We ensure a person’s wellbeing is at the centre of our delivery services and understand our general duty of care where wellbeing relates; for example, by supporting:

-If you are concerned about exploitation or online abuse of a young person (under the age of 18) please click on the button below to be taken to the CEOP webpage (Child Exploitation and Online Protection Centre) where you can make a report or find resources to help.
+If you are concerned about the exploitation or online abuse of a young person (under the age of 18) please click on the button below to be taken to the CEOP webpage (Child Exploitation and Online Protection Centre) where you can make a report or find resources to help.